-- Quality of Build – 5/5 Stars ***** Lightweight and well made, this epitomizes Petzls manufacturing strategy for their high-end headlmaps.
+- Quality of Build – 5/5 Stars ***** Lightweight and well made, this epitomizes Petzl’s manufacturing strategy for their high-end headlamps.
 Straps are thick where necessary – forehead, and light body and battery compartment have plastic that matches the contours of your head.

 - Beam Brightness – 4/5 Stars **** I wavered between a 4 and 5 star rating.
 The 1,000 lumens is available only in Reactive Lighting mode – the automatic setting – and cannot be chosen manually.

-- Beam Quality – 5/5 Stars ***** Petzl lamps always has great beam pattern and white-balance.
+- Beam Quality – 5/5 Stars ***** Petzl lamps always have great beam patterns and white-balance.

 - Battery Life – 5/5 Stars ***** The battery itself is 3300 mAh.
 That’s OK, but what is fantastic is that we can now use ANY battery that we can connect to this headlamp with a USB C connector.
 We’re not locked into Petzl’s proprietary (and expensive) batteries.

 - Water Resistance – 4/5 Stars **** The NAO line has typically had decent IPX8 water resistance.
-I doubt if that has changed with this seemingly all-plastic unit.
+I doubt if that has increased greatly with this seemingly all-plastic unit.